Zhredder/PasswordStrengthChecker/README.md

 ### Progress

 There are a few features I would like to add to this app in the future.
-S
+Some of these features include:

+- The password search bar turning different colors reflecting the general strength of the password
+- A welcome page, giving information about the importance of a strong password, welcoming the user and explaining the purpose behind the app.
+- The ability to click on any of the machines and learn about their history.